AzuraCast/AzuraCast/README.md

 * Password: `demo`

 The demo instance is automatically reset at the top of every hour, and always features the latest changes in the codebase.

-A special thank you to our friends at [DigitalOcean](https://m.do.co/c/21612b90440f) for supporting AzuraCast's development!

 ### Screenshots